 - Jerkass God: The Speed Force can get really nasty when it's angered.
 It's also not above with playing with the fates of Barry's loved ones just to teach him a lesson — it let Zoom get away with killing Henry just to see if Barry really did learn how to cope with tragedy.

 - Kick the Dog: For some reason, it really doesn't like Wally West, with it's treatment of him in "Into the Speed Force" being just plain cruel.
+It seems to be on better terms with Wally in "Death of the Speed Force" after gaining a spiritual connection to it.

 - Love Is a Weakness: It doesn't outright state it believes this, but considering it keeps turning a blind eye whenever evil speedsters kill Barry's loved ones and generally No Sympathy to Barry's grief you have to wonder...